wtnwin111/interview/src/com/interview/flag/README.md

 #A

-1. Given an array of 0s and 1s, find the position of 0 to be replaced with 1 to get longest continuous sequence of 1s.
+1. [Array] Given an array of 0s and 1s, find the position of 0 to be replaced with 1 to get longest continuous sequence of 1s.
     Eg: Array:  1,1,0,0,1,0,1,1,1,0,1,1,1, Output - index 9, Assuming array index starts from 0.

     *HINT: keep begin, last replaced index.*